 “ Banks resort to credit reports for checking the past repayment history of the borrower.
 Credit reports show the information about existing loans and also the status of the outstanding amounts and in case any of such amounts are under default.
 This helps the banks to estimate the risk of default for the borrowers.”
 As always, Aditya was there for Rakesh’s questions.

 “Well, I can understand such an analysis for someone who is not an existing customer of the bank.
 I fail to understand why banks need to use credit information separately when I already have my savings account with them.”
 Rakesh shared a genuine concern.

 “That is indeed a valid point.
 However, even while you may hold a Savings Account with a handsome amount lying in it, your financial management and repaying habits are not clearly reflected through the pattern of transactions in the Savings Account.
 Banks need to factor in that how much of the regular monthly income is already committed for monthly EMIs, which they can estimate only once they have your complete credit data.
 Besides, in case you are utilizing the credit limits to the extent possible and paying only the minimum amounts due, that indicates your high reliance on the debt.All this information can only be fetched through credit reports and summarily reflected in the credit score.
 That is why banks give so much importance to the credit report data.”
 Aditya also made a good point in a bid to clear the confusion of Rakesh.

-“Just remember not to default on your EMIs and utilize debts only for productive uses.
-Improving your credit score and credit report is not that difficult.”
+“Just remember not to default on your EMIs and utilize debts only for productive uses.”
 Aditya closed the conversation on a crisp note.